CartoDB/carto-vl/docs/guides/09-interactivity-events.md

 **Note:**
 Both properties, `$name` and `$pop_max` are columns in the original dataset.

-As the variables depend on properties, you can't just access them by using something like `viz.variables.name.value` on `layer:updated`.
+As the variables depend on properties, you can't just access them by using something like `viz.variables.name.value`.
 That will throw an error saying: _property needs to be evaluated in a 'feature'_.
-You need to use [carto.Interactivity](/developers/carto-vl/reference/#cartointeractivity).
+You'll need to refer to a specific set of features: the ones clicked or hovered by using [carto.Interactivity](/developers/carto-vl/reference/#cartointeractivity) or all the ones that are on the viewport by using viewportFeatures.

 ### Feature events